2024 Study of the U.S. Institutes (SUSIs) for Student Leaders

-Virtual Program Contingency: Should health, safety, and travel conditions continue to pose significant challenges, the SUSI will pivot to a virtual format.
-The virtual program would consist of a minimum of 36 hours of required programming with a combination of synchronous and asynchronous learning.
-To the extent possible, the virtual programming will include lectures, small group discussions, videos, readings, panels, site visits, leadership development, assignments, and individual and group activities.
-Participants will be required to fully participate in the entire virtual program from their locations.
+Virtual Program Contingency: Should health, safety, and travel conditions pose significant challenges, the SUSI will pivot to a virtual format.
+The virtual program would consist of at least 36 hours of required programming and include both synchronous and asynchronous learning.
+Virtual programming may include lectures, small group discussions, videos, readings, panels, leadership development, individual assignments, and group activities.
+Participants would be required to fully participate in the entire virtual program from their locations.

 Connectivity: Should the program need to pivot to a virtual format, participants would need access to a computer and stable internet connection.